Sean Teale: Career

-In January 2010 Teale played Derek in the short film Sergeant Slaughter, My Big Brother directed by Greg Williams starring Tom Hardy.
+In January 2010, Teale played Derek in the short film Sergeant Slaughter, My Big Brother directed by Greg Williams and starring Tom Hardy.
 Winner of Best Direction at the Chicago Short Film Fest 2010, the film was released into the film festival circuit in 2011.
-In the same year he played a werewolf in Nickelodeon’s Summer in Transylvania.
+In the same year, he played a werewolf in Nickelodeon's Summer in Transylvania.

 Teale gained popularity in 2011, when he landed a lead role as Nick Levan in the fifth and sixth series of E4 BAFTA-winning drama Skins, after originally auditioning for Rider, a minor role.
-Subsequently he appeared in History Channel's The Bible, a 10-hour docudrama created by Mark Burnett, and played regular roles in the second series of the period dramas Mr Selfridge and Reign.
+Subsequently he appeared in the History Channel's The Bible, a 10-hour docudrama created by Mark Burnett, and played regular roles in the second series of the period dramas Mr Selfridge and Reign.

-In 2012 he was cast in Abominable Snowman (originally called Deadly Descent), a horror TV film directed by Marko Mäkilaakso and released on the American channel Syfy.
+In 2012, he was cast in Abominable Snowman (originally called Deadly Descent), a horror TV film directed by Marko Mäkilaakso and released on the American channel Syfy.
 In March 2012 he filmed, in Birmingham, We Are the Freaks, a teen comedy directed by Justin Edgar first screened at the Edinburgh International Film Festival 2013 and released in cinemas in 2014.

-In 2015 he was in James McTeigue's thriller film Survivor and The Red Tent, a biblical television series filmed in Morocco.
+In 2015, he was in James McTeigue's thriller film Survivor and The Red Tent, a biblical television series filmed in Morocco.
 He starred in the short-lived USA Network TV series Incorporated in 2016.

 Beginning in autumn 2017, Teale began his new role as Marcos Diaz, also known by his handle of "Eclipse," in Atlanta's barely-futuristic mutant world of mostly young people with special powers—where they are now hunted as criminals—in the new Fox sci-fi/drama series The Gifted.
-Although based on the Marvel Comics X-Men feature film series, The Gifted takes place in an alternate timeline where all of The X-Men are missing.
+Although based on the X-Men film series, The Gifted takes place in an alternate timeline where all of the X-Men are missing.
 Eclipse can manipulate photons.
-Diaz grew up parentless, starting out as a younger man running drugs between México and the U.S., leading to his current passion of trafficking at-risk hunted mutants to relative safety.
+Diaz grew up parentless, starting out as a younger man running drugs between Mexico and the U.S., leading to his current passion of trafficking at-risk hunted mutants to relative safety.

+In 2021, Teale plays Dario in Rosaline, an adaptation of Shakespeare's tragedy Romeo and Juliet seen through the eyes of Romeo's previous lover.